llWinter1z/llWinter1z/README.md

 <br>

 <p>My name is Fabio, but I am known by my internet friends as Winters.
-I am a brazilian amateur artist and developer born in São Paulo, who is currently studying System Analisys and Development in a FATEC college.</p>
+I am a brazilian amateur artist and developer born in São Paulo, who is currently studying System Analysis and Development in a FATEC college.</p>

 <h3>Technologies I am currently working on &#8595;:</h3>
 <ul>